TMJ – Temporomandibular Joint Pain

 This is really the root of the problem of why we clench and grind in the first place.

-- There are events in their life where they have no control over them, but they are causing them a lot of stress.
-We hold tension all over our bodies.
-We hold it in our neck, shoulders, hips, stomach, and jaw.
-If left untreated it starts to cause pain and limit the function and mobility of the area affected.
-If its’ the gut digestion gets affected.
-If it’s the head – headaches and muscle pain will erupt.
+These patients are often experiencing events in their life over which they have no control, but which are causing them a lot of stress.
+We hold tension all over our bodies — in our neck, shoulders, hips, stomach, and jaw.
+Left untreated, tension starts to cause pain and limit the function and mobility of the area affected.
+If tension is held in the gut, digestion gets affected.
+If it’s the head, headaches and muscle pain will erupt.

 - Break up the tension in the affected areas.